manikanthr5/kaggle_project_template/README.md

-# Kaggle Sample Project
+# Kaggle Project Template
-Repository to be used as a skeleton for Kaggle Competition repositories.
+Repository to be used as a skeleton or template for Kaggle Competition repositories.

 ## Contents
 - [Project Setup](#Project-Setup)